brianseg014/domainpy/README.md

 > domain -- <cite>Martin Fowler</cite>

 A `Domain Event` decribe something that already happened as fact.
-Something which domain experts care abount.
+Something which domain experts care about.
 They should be significant to the business.
 We should write event names in past tense.
 They are concepts that belongs to the `Ubiquitous Language` of the business.
 An event can only happen once, and if the same thing happens again later,